Emerging Leaders Institute

 Benefits to Participants

 The ELI program is launched in September with an opening reception and dinner, followed by an opening program day.
 From there, class participants will typically meet on the second Tuesday each month, September through June, from 8:30 am to 6:00 pm including social networking time to finish up the day at various locations in the county.
 Outside speakers, seminars and experiential activities allow for active engagement at each class day.
-Time outside of regular class days is required for participation in project team’s community service project and for a mentoring or coaching relationship.
+Time outside of regular class days is required for participation in project team’s community service project and for the coaching relationship.

 Individuals who have demonstrated a capacity for leadership, an interest in community service and a willingness to commit time to the ELI program are invited to apply.